 So while memory issues that affect your daily living might be signs of something to be concerned about, simply being forgetful is generally not going to be Alzheimer’s.

 That’s sort of true.
-For instance, only 1.7% of all Americans have Alzheimer’s.
-However, as of 2015, that’s 5.3 million people, and worldwide the number is approximately 44 million.
+For instance, 1 in 10 Americans over the age of 65 has Alzheimer’s only.
+However, as of 2019, that’s more than 5 million people, and worldwide the number is approximately 50 million.

 According to the Alzheimer’s Association, 1 in 3 Americans over 85 have Alzheimer’s.
 As age increases, the rate of incidence increases.
 In fact, age is the number one risk factor.

-Myth: Alzheimer’s is Innocent and Requires Little Attention
+Myth #3: Alzheimer’s Is Innocent and Requires Little Attention

 The image of a cute, senile grandmother happily rocking in her chair couldn’t be farther from the truth.